Alfredbwambale/whatsappBomber/README.md

 * Selenium
 * Gecko Web Driver (For Mozilla FireFox)

-#### You need to install Gecko Web Driver from https://github.com/mozilla/geckodriver/releases ...
-#### If you're on Linux, please download the geckodriver from there and then add it to the PATH Environment Variable ...
+#### In order to use this program, [download] the geckodriver from there and then add it to the PATH Environment Variable ...

 ### How to use (Windows)
 1. Download and install Python from https://python.org